telekom/pubsub-horizon/README.md

 **Note, that these optional components are not required in order to deploy and operate Horizon and their source code is currently not publicly available.
 Depending on our capacity we will be probably working on their open source release among other tools/helpers that might be useful when operating Horizon.*

 ## Architecture
-The diagram below shows the general flow and access points of the most important components of Horizon.
+The diagram below shows the general flow and interfaces between the most important components of Horizon.
 # ![Architecture](./docs/imgs/Horizon-Architecture-Simple.webp)
 Customer endpoints are provided by [Starlight](https://github.com/telekom/pubsub-horizon-galaxy-starlight), [Pulsar](https://github.com/telekom/pubsub-horizon-galaxy-pulsar) and
 Voyager.
-Every communication between the components run over Kafka.
+Since Horizon itself is an event-driven system, all components communicate with each other by writing and reading messages in and from Kafka.
-The Vortex component ensures state-fullness by saving all event messages and status updates in the mongodb, excluding the payload.
+The Vortex component ensures that for every message store in the broker a corresponding status entry with meta data information is tracked in MongoDB.

-To publish an event, an eligible publisher has to send a HTTP Post request to Starlights endpoint.
-Starlight will validate and publish the event message to [Galaxy](https://github.com/telekom/pubsub-horizon-galaxy-galaxy).
+### Workflow

-Galaxy will multiplex the event message for each subscriber and send it to the [Comet](https://github.com/telekom/pubsub-horizon-galaxy-comet).
+To publish an event, an eligible publisher has to send a HTTP Post request to Starlight's endpoint.
+Starlight will validate and publish the event message to the underlying message broker whereupon it will be read and processed by [Galaxy](https://github.com/telekom/pubsub-horizon-galaxy-galaxy).
-Comet will send the event message to the subscriber over HTTP.
+Galaxy will de-multiplex the event message for each subscriber and applies existing filters.
+[Comet](https://github.com/telekom/pubsub-horizon-galaxy-comet) then takes over and sends the processed event message to the corresponding subscriber over HTTP.

-To receive an event, an eligible subscriber has to send a SSE request to Pulsars endpoint.
+To fetch an event via the Server-Sent-Events standard (SSE), an eligible subscriber has to send a request to Pulsar's SSE endpoint.
-Pulsar will validate the request, spot & pick all undelivered event messages from the kafka and return it to the susbscriber.
+Pulsar will validate the request, spot & pick all undelivered event messages from Kafka and return it to the subscriber.
 If one or more new events are available within one minute, Pulsar will forward these event messages to the subscriber until there are no more event messages for one minute.

-To query or redeliver an event, an eligible subscriber has to send a HTTP request to Voyagers endpoint.
-A redelivery spots & picks the event message from the kafka, resets its status and republish them to the Comet.
+In order to query the status for an event or redeliver it, an eligible subscriber has to send a HTTP request to Voyager's endpoint.
+When requesting the redelivery of an event, Voyager picks the event message from the Kafka, resets its status in Horizon meta data store (MongoDB) and republishes it, so that either Comet or Pulsar will redeliver the event to the consumer depending on the chosen delivery type (callback or SSE).

 If you are interested in a more detailed system architecture, click [here](./docs/architecture.md).